PGA players show support for Tiger Woods by wearing his iconic red and black in final round

 “Everyone I’ve talked to has been in a strange mood due to the news,” Xander Schauffele said this week at the site of the Workday Championship.
 “I was talking to my caddie about the impact he’s had on the game of golf.
 It’s not good for us, not good for the game of golf.
 All we can do is hope that he’s fine and has a speedy recovery.”

-Claiming this week that Woods’s stunning, runaway win at the 1997 Masters “changed the course of my life,” Finau told reporters, “Without that event, I probably wouldn’t be here, wouldn’t be playing golf, so he definitely changed the course of my life, my career.
+Saying this week that Woods’s stunning, runaway win at the 1997 Masters “changed the course of my life,” Finau told reporters: “Without that event, I probably wouldn’t be here, wouldn’t be playing golf, so he definitely changed the course of my life, my career.
 I’m one of hundreds of guys out here probably that would say the same thing.
 He means a lot to the game, but individually I think he means a lot to us just individually, especially for me.”